apache/airflow/docs/apache-airflow-providers-oracle/connections/oracle.rst

       configuration parameter.
     * ``dsn``.
 Specify a Data Source Name (and ignore Host).
     * ``sid`` or ``service_name``.
 Use to form DSN instead of Schema.
+    * ``module`` (str) - This write-only attribute sets the module column in the v$session table.
+      The maximum length for this string is 48 and if you exceed this length you will get ORA-24960.
+    * ``thick_mode`` (bool) - Specify whether to use python-oracledb in thick mode.
+Defaults to False.
+      If set to True, you must have the Oracle Client libraries installed.
+      See `oracledb docs<https://python-oracledb.readthedocs.io/en/latest/user_guide/initialization.html>` for more info.
+    * ``thick_mode_lib_dir`` (str) - Path to use to find the Oracle Client libraries when using thick mode.
+      If not specified, defaults to the standard way of locating the Oracle Client library on the OS.
+      See `oracledb docs<https://python-oracledb.readthedocs.io/en/latest/user_guide/initialization.html#setting-the-oracle-client-library-directory>` for more info.
+    * ``thick_mode_config_dir`` (str) - Path to use to find the Oracle Client library configuration files when using thick mode.
+      If not specified, defaults to the standard way of locating the Oracle Client library configuration files on the OS.
+      See `oracledb docs<https://python-oracledb.readthedocs.io/en/latest/user_guide/initialization.html#optional-oracle-net-configuration-files>` for more info.
+    * ``fetch_decimals`` (bool) - Specify whether numbers should be fetched as ``decimal.Decimal`` values.
+      See `defaults.fetch_decimals<https://python-oracledb.readthedocs.io/en/latest/api_manual/defaults.html#defaults.fetch_decimals>` for more info.
+    * ``fetch_lobs`` (bool) - Specify whether to fetch strings/bytes for CLOBs or BLOBs instead of locators.
+      See `defaults.fetch_lobs<https://python-oracledb.readthedocs.io/en/latest/api_manual/defaults.html#defaults.fetch_decimals>` for more info.

     Connect using `dsn`, Host and `sid`, Host and `service_name`, or only Host `(OracleHook.getconn Documentation) <https://airflow.apache.org/docs/apache-airflow-providers-oracle/stable/_modules/airflow/providers/oracle/hooks/oracle.html#OracleHook.get_conn>`_.